ukrcode/postcss-boost-specificity/README.md

 }
 ```

-- By default it uses `:not(#\9)` selector and adds it your selector.
+- By default it uses `:not(#\9)` selector and adds it to your selector.
 But you can provide your own substitute.
 Here you can find all the discussion related to it [What is the most character-efficient way to increase CSS specificity?](https://stackoverflow.com/questions/19399625/what-is-the-most-character-efficient-way-to-increase-css-specificity)

 ## Demo

 We prepared a Demo you can run locally.
 Just don't forget running `npm install` beforehand.

-- All the code for it is inside `demo/index.js` folder.
+- All the code for it is inside `demo/index.js` file.
 - It takes CSS code from `demo/test.css` file, process it and puts results to the `demo/results/test.result.css` file.
 - `npm run demo` script runs this demo
+- `demo/results/test.result.css` is in `.gitignore`, so you can generate it by yourself.

 ## Options

-- `booster`: a string, CSS selector to prepend(append for root selector like `html, :root, :host`) to each of your selectors.
+- `booster`: a string, CSS selector to `prepend` (`append` for root selectors like `html, :root, :host`) to each of your selectors.
   - the default value is: `:not(#\9)`.
 It increases specificity by `id` for each repeated time.
-  - to use the default `booster` you don't have to update your `HTML`.
     - _Warning_: The default value is `:not(#\9)` pseudo-class selector is not supported in `IE` browsers.
 If it is an issue for you, please provide the substitute.
-  - An empty string of string only from spaces are ignored, the default value is used instead;
+  - An empty string or a string only from spaces are ignored, the default value is used instead;
     ```js
     let badBooster1 = "";
     let badBooster2 = "     "; // These values are ignored